tmusolf/KMLtoOSMAndGPXTracks/README.md

 # KMLtoOSMAndGPXTracks
 There is a new utility [GoogleMapToOSMAndGPX](https://github.com/tmusolf/GoogleMapToOSMAndGPX) that goes directly from a google map to OSMAnd GPX files, without having to go through an intermediate KML file stage.
+It translates tracks and almost all google maps icons.
 It also handles google map layers.

 *******